The use of alcohol in herbal medicines and some advice if you can't take alcohol

 What is the Muslim policy about alcohol?
 Can tinctures be used by Muslims?

-Napiers medicines and tinctures contain small amounts of ethanol which is an alcohol extracted from grain, not grape, which is used to extract the medicinal compounds of the plant.
+Napiers medicines and tinctures contain small amounts of ethanol.
+We predominantly use an alcohol extracted from beet (sugar beet), not grape, which is used to extract the medicinal compounds of the plant.
+Occasionally we use grain ethanol.

 Many Muslims take herbal products in this way although the interpretation on taking medicinal products with alcohol can vary from one individual to another.
 Some individuals interpret the alcohol prohibition extremely strictly.
 For these individuals a herbal tea blend can be prescribed although it will not contain the full spectrum of the herb.